DevPika/r3f-curve-anim/README.md

 ## Features
 * Nodes with configurable position, scale, rotation and color
+* Left click on a node to select it and show Gizmos around it
+* Right click on a node to cycle through Gizmo modes (translation, rotation and scale)
 * Animated 3D object follows a smooth curve
 * Mesh transform and color are interpolated throughout the curve
 * Orbit Controls to looks around the scene